Towards solving the mass-composition problem in ultra high energy cosmic rays: Modification factor as indication of proton-dominated composition

-The comparison of the proton modification factor with the data of five experiments released before 2011, namely AGASA, Yakutsk, HiRes, Auger and TA, results in an excellent agreement with the observed spectra in approximately 100 energy bins \cite{BGG,BGG-PL,Aletal}.
-It is a remarkable fact that this agreement is achieved with only one free parameter, the injection power-law index $\gamma_g \approx 2.6$, together with sources emissivity ${\cal L}_0$, which provides the total normalisation of the flux.
-In Fig. \ref{fig:AuTA2015} we compare the theoretical modification factor for protons with the Auger and TA data of 2015.
-The Auger spectrum plotted in Fig.~\ref{fig:AuTA2015} is obtained only from hybrid measurements, being less affected by systematic errors compared to the combined spectrum.
-Concerning TA data there is no hybrid spectrum published yet and in Fig.~\ref{fig:AuTA2015} we plotted the combined spectrum.
-The comparison of Fig.~\ref{fig:AuTA2015} shows a fairly good agreement with the dip in both datasets, the relatively small discrepancy with GZK cutoff for Auger and stronger discrepancy with GZK cutoff for TA.
-We postpone the discussion of such discrepancies to a forthcoming publication, just signalling here the simplest explanation that Auger hybrid spectrum is less affected by systematic errors in comparison with the combined spectrum of TA.
+In the case (i), $(\delta E/E)_{\rm obs} <<(\delta J/J)_{\rm obs}$, the second term in rhs of Eq.(\ref{eq:theor-errors}) may be neglected and the comparison of the proton modification factor with the data of four experiments released before 2011, namely AGASA, Yakutsk, HiRes, Auger, and also the 2011 data of TA, results in an excellent agreement with the observed spectra in approximately 100 energy bins \cite{BGG,BGG-PL,Aletal}.
+It is a remarkable fact that this agreement is achieved with only one free parameter, the injection power-law index $\gamma_g \approx 2.6$, together with sources emissivity ${\cal L}_0$, which provides the total normalization of the flux using the same restriction $(i)$ ~ $\delta E/E < \delta J/J$.

+In Fig. \ref{fig:AuTA2015} we compare the theoretical modification factor for protons with TA (left panel) Auger (right panel) data as of 2015 and 2017, using the same restriction $ (i) ~ (\delta E/E) < \delta J/J$.
+This comparison shows a fairly good agreement with the dip in both datasets, the relatively small discrepancy with GZK cutoff for Auger and stronger discrepancy with GZK cutoff for TA.
+We postpone the discussion of GZK cutoff to a forthcoming publication.

+As to more details concerning the dip, TA combined spectra of 2015 and 2017, show an excellent agreement with the theoretical modification factor, while Auger data show a good agreement with theoretical curve for 2015 hybrid data, but for the high-statistics 2017 combined data there is statistically significant difference with both the theoretical spectrum and the 2015 hybrid spectrum.
+Since the statistics of the combined Auger events is much higher than that for TA and for hybrid Auger events 2015, one may suspect the "statistical de-compensation" effect as the explanation for discrepancy, namely suppression of the compensation mechanism for model-dependent effects in numerator and denominator of modification factor given by Eq.~ (\ref{eq:eta}).

+The reasonable agreement of the modification factor calculated above within the assumption $\delta E /E << \delta J/J$ may be considered as experimental confirmation of this assumption, however there is an argument in favour of alternative relation (ii) $\delta E/E > \delta J/J$.
+From the Auger presentations of the combined energy spectra of 2014 - 2017 in the form $E^3J(E)$ with error-bar $\delta\left[E^3J(E)\right]$ :